bootprint/bootprint-openapi/README.md

 ```

 **Check this out:** You can now [try out the new bootprint-openapi playground](http://bootprint.knappmeier.de/).
-Just paste a Swagger-specification and make it readable.
+Just paste a OpenAPI-specification and make it readable.

 ## Usage